How to wax polish antique furniture

 So for many months we developed and refined our own special blend of wax polish that suited our needs in the workshop, each new recipe carefully written down and trialing it on our own antique and vintage furniture.

 During the latter stages of the wax development we were commissioned by Buckfast Abbey to restore some of the abbey’s antique furniture.
 It was during this restoration process that we were offered to use the beeswax produced by the monks own bees for our wax polish.
 We were obviously over moon to have this wax offering, especially as they were only a few miles away from our workshop.
-The head beekeeper Claire, with her Colleague Martin allowed us to hand select the most golden wax which was then very slowly remelted and triple filtered and the result of this careful attention is a pure golden solid beeswax.
+The head beekeeper Clare Densley, with her colleague Martin Hann allowed us to hand select the most golden wax which was then very slowly remelted and triple filtered and the result of this careful attention is a pure golden solid beeswax.
 It is this wax that makes Gilboy’s Gold.

 |Beeswax Polish in Jars||Complete Polishing Kits||Tins for Professionals|